cdtown3/disnext/disnext/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## To-do

-First, PlanetScale is shutting down its free-tier server, so I need to migrate to a docker server.
-Second, Sockets.IO isn't really compatible with nextJS 14.
-I have to do some hacks on base-server.js in the Next package and I hate that.
-Going to probably run a server alongside to handle WS